ADA-XiaoYao/awesome-Alfadi/README.md

 ### Internal Network Security

-- [Awesome Pentesting](https://github.com/enaqx/awesome-pentesting) - A collection of numerous penetration testing resources, tools, and other highlights.
-- [Impacket](https://github.com/fortra/impacket) - A collection of Python classes for working with network protocols, an essential tool for internal network pentesting.
-- [Mimikatz](https://github.com/gentilkiwi/mimikatz) - A tool for extracting plaintext passwords, hashes, PINs, and Kerberos tickets from memory on Windows.
-- [BloodHound](https://github.com/BloodHoundAD/BloodHound) - Graphically reveals hidden and unexpected relationships in an Active Directory environment.
-- [CrackMapExec](https://github.com/byt3bl33d3r/CrackMapExec) - A post-exploitation tool that helps automate security assessments in large networks.
-- [Responder](https://github.com/lgandx/Responder) - An LLMNR, NBT-NS, and MDNS poisoner, often used to capture network credential hashes.
 - [Internal-Pentest-Playbook](https://github.com/21y4d/Internal-Pentest-Playbook) - A practical playbook for internal penetration testing, covering various techniques and strategies.

 ---